meghbhalerao/semantic-segmentation/README.md

 Set of instructions on how to preprocess the raw BraTS data:
 1. Download the BraTS training data from here : https://www.google.com/search?client=ubuntu&channel=fs&q=cbica+ipp&ie=utf-8&oe=utf-8
 2. Create a new folder called `Original_data` and within it a folder called `train`
-3. Copy/Move all the patients from the `HGG` and `LGG` folders into the folder `train` which is mentioned above (wherever it may be located)
+3. Copy/Move all the patient folders from the `HGG` and `LGG` folders into the folder `train` which is mentioned above (wherever it may be located)
 ### Folder Structure of the Dataset
 1. All the scripts (whichever are relavent) are written with repect to the data folder structure of the BraTS dataset.
-2. So, it is important to note that, if one is not using the BraTS data and/or is using different/additional data, it must comply with the BraTS dataset folder structure.
+2. So, it is important to note that, if one is not using the BraTS data and/or is using different/additional data, it must comply with the BraTS dataset folder structure which will be described in the subsequent points.
+3. Let's take the case of the data in `Original_data/train/` with `n` patients.
+4. `n` patients correspond to `n` folders in the `Original_data/train/`
+5.
 ### Preprocessing the dataset (for more details look into the `Preprocess_Data` folder)
 1. `cd` into the `Preprocess_Data` folder and open the `pp.py`  and change the variable `path_data` to `/$Whatever/Orignal_data/train/` as mentioned in the point number 2 above (Do not forget the `/` at the end - this is assumed to be present during file parsing)
 2. Change the `path` variable to the folder where you wish to save the preprocessed data, preferably to something understandable such as `/$Whatever/Preprocessed_data/train/` (this location needs to be present **before** the script runs)